lando/lando/docs/config/security.md

 5. Click `Import`.
 6. Navigate to your `~/.lando/certs/lando.pem` key, and import it.
 7. Check all settings that apply.
-8. Flush browser cache and naviate to your Lando website.
+8. Flush browser cache and navigate to your Lando website.
 9. Ensure that you have `SSL` set up through your `lando.yml` file.